cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/advanced.rst.txt

 #.
 Using numbered filenames:

-   The example showed how to handle filenames where the numbers were simply written as 1, 2, etc:
+   The example showed how to handle filenames where the numbers were simply written as 1, 2, etc.:

    .. code-block:: bash